 Man blows own hand off with bomb intended to target women, Virginia authorities say

-RICHLANDS, Va.
-(WVLT/WHBQ)- A Virginia man believed to be an 'incel' accidentally blew his own hand off bomb authorities say was meant to target women.
+A Virginia man believed to be an 'incel' accidentally blew his own hand off bomb authorities say was meant to target women.

-WHBQ reported that 23-year-old Cole Alexander Carini was arrested and charged with one count of lying to federal agents Thursday, according to the U.S. Attorney’s Office for the Western District of Virginia.
+that 23-year-old Cole Alexander Carini was arrested and charged with one count of lying to federal agents Thursday, according to the U.S. Attorney’s Office for the Western District of Virginia.

 According to a release from U.S. Attorney Thomas T. Cullen, the 23-year-old showed up to a Richlands health clinic on Wednesday, suffering from severe injuries to his hands and fingers.
 One of his hands was completely missing, and several of his fingers were gone.